 We packed up our rental car and bid farewell to Oirsbeek on 31 May.
-In an effort to tick off some ‘wish list’ places to see and gradually remove ourselves from NL, we set up nine days of travel before we fly back to Boston.
+In an effort to tick off some ‘wish list’ places to see and gradually remove ourselves from NL, we set up nine days of travel before flying back to Boston.
 Ironically, our tour started with a detour to southern Belgium.

-We wanted to see the historic Leffe brewery in Dinant where our favorite Belgium beer is brewed.
+We wanted to see the historic Leffe brewery in Dinant where our favorite Belgian beer is brewed.
 Unfortunately when we arrived there, we were told the daily tours don’t start until the 1st of June.
 We missed it by one day!
 It was a beautiful warm day so we found a nice place to drink a Leffe Blond along the river.
-We then took a gondola ride up to the citadel and did the self guided tour, which was pretty cool.
+We then took a gondola ride up to the citadel and did a self guided tour, which was pretty cool.

 Time to head to our destination: Zeeland.
 Our drive took a little longer than expected because the traffic around Brussels and Antwerp is always bad.
 We finally arrived at our Airbnb in Grijpskerke, but it was a little difficult to find because the little log cabin in the pictures turned out to be hidden behind the owners house.
 It was literally in their backyard/garden.
 It was kind of cute, but not terribly scenic since it was surrounded by fence on three sides.
 The bathroom was also a bit funky, but I won’t go there.